microsoft/shiftplanner/docs/installation-guide.md

 ![image](https://github.com/user-attachments/assets/6c808ec0-f717-4066-9545-a07443ec1faf)

+10. Press the **Publish all Customisations** button to ensure the model-driven app is fully published.

 ### Assign Security Roles to the Users
 The solution includes three (3) new security roles described in the **Security Role Descriptions** section above.